Thursday, 7 May 2015

 The Antiques Roadshow website offers tips for determining the value of your items.

 This is an option for other items you consider too valuable to sell in a yard sale.
 High-quality clothing and furniture in excellent condition are good candidates for consignment shops.
-According to howtoconsign.com, shops will typically pay you 40% to 60% of the sale price.
+According to howtoconsign.org, shops will typically pay you 40% to 60% of the sale price.

 Most people know you can sell items on eBay, Craigslist, and Amazon.
 But there are also a whole range of specialty sites to consider.
 Decluttr, for instance, offers a market for selling used CDs, DVDs, and video games.
 Poshmark enables you to list clothing and accessories through its mobile app.